lewagon/html-css-challenges/README.md

 ### `05-profile-dashboard`

-Create a nice profile dashboard by inserting your infos box into a nice 2D layout.
-You'll have to use most standard CSS positioning techniques.
+Create a nice profile dashboard by inserting your infos into a nice 2D layout.
+You'll have to use most standard CSS positionning techniques.